oppia/oppia-android/wiki/Writing-tests-with-good-behavioral-coverage.md

 3. **Add Additional Cases:** Add behavioral tests for uncovered lines and include other missing tests even for covered lines.

 Ensure tests are clear, maintainable, and provide meaningful results.
-Continue this process iteratively until all lines and behaviors are fully covered
+Continue this process iteratively until all lines and behaviors are fully covered.

 By systematically analyzing the public API, mapping expected behaviors to test cases, and writing tests based on these mappings, you can ensure comprehensive and effective testing.
 This structured approach helps in covering all scenarios and provides clarity on how to test the API thoroughly.